The Dog Bite Lawyers of Abel Law Firm

 - Animal control documentation

-The Oklahoma City dog bite attorneys of Abel Law Firm know how to prove the injuries you suffered were the result of someone else’s actions.
+The Oklahoma City dog bite attorneys of Abel Law Firm know how to prove the injuries you suffered resulted from someone else’s actions.
 You should not face the financial burden of medical bills, out-of-pocket costs, and other expenses when you didn’t cause the dog to bite you.
 We will aggressively pursue the maximum available compensation so you can afford your medical care.

 Common Injuries Caused by Dog Bites

 Dogs have strong jaws and sharp teeth.
 They can cause significant damage when they clamp down on a person’s arm, leg, or other body part.
 Large and aggressive dogs can tear through the skin and cause trauma to the nerves, tendons, and muscles beneath.